Fanconi syndrome in dogs: causes, symptoms and treatment

 Acquired causes of Fanconi syndrome in dogs

-In addition to genetic predisposition, there are a number of external factors that can trigger Fanconi syndrome.
+Besides genetic predisposition, there are a number of external factors that can trigger Fanconi syndrome.
 These include:

-• Other health disorders:
+• Other health problems:

 Dietary factors in Fanconi syndrome in dogs